vtexdocs/dev-portal-content/docs/guides/Integration-Guides/customer-credit-integration-guide/managing-a-customer-credit-invoice.md

 }
 ```

-> ℹ️ You can also use VTEX Admin to check the list of all invoices issued to a customer credit account.
+> ℹ️ You can also use VTEX Admin to check the list of all invoices issued to a Customer Credit account.
 To do that, go to __Apps > Customer Credit > Accounts__, and click on the desired invoice.

 ## Checking details of all Customer Credit invoices in a VTEX store